 Credit Committee is responsible for credit management and exercises oversight of overall credit quality of the Bank.
 The Committee consists of the Chief Executive Officer, Chief Risk Officer, Head of Corporate Banking, Head of Institutional Banking, Head of Finance and senior staff of Credit Risk Division, and it is chaired by the Chief Risk Officer.
-12 regular Credit Committee meetings were held during 2022.
+12 regular Credit Committee meetings were held during 2023.

-(vi) Asset & Liability Committee
+(vi) Asset and Liability Committee

-Asset & Liability Committee is responsible for managing liquidity risk and asset and liability management.
-The Committee consists of the Chief Executive Officer, Head of Treasury, Head of Operations & Technology, Chief Risk Officer, Head of Finance, Head of Corporate Banking and Head of Institutional Banking, and it is chaired by the Head of Treasury.
-6 Asset & Liability Committee meetings were held during 2022.
+Asset and Liability Committee is responsible for managing liquidity risk and asset and liability management.
+The Committee consists of the Chief Executive Officer, Head of Treasury, Senior Executives overseeing the business functions, Head of Operations, Chief Risk Officer and Head of Finance, and it is chaired by the Chief Executive Officer.
+5 Asset & Liability Committee meetings were held during 2023.